-KMO also updated their geoelectric field observation to make it with high sampling rates.
-The 0.1 second values of the geoelectric field were made available at 1996-1997 at KAK, MMB, and KNY and the 1 second values were made public in 2000-2001.
-Mori (1985;1987) developed a new method to measure geoelectric potential differences over long distances with telephone cables and later those works led to a nationwide research project "Network MT" (e.g., Uyeshima et al., 2001).
+KMO also updated their geoelectric field observations to make them with high sampling rates.
+The 0.1 s values of the geoelectric field were made available at 1996-1997 at KAK, MMB and KNY, and the 1 s values were made public in 2000-2001.
+Mori (1985, 1987) developed a new method to measure geoelectric potential differences over long distances with telephone cables, and later those works led to a nationwide research project, Network MT (e.g., Uyeshima et al., 2001).

-Internationally, KAK became a member observatory of International Real-time Magnetic Observatory Network (INTERMAGNET) in 1992 and MMB followed next year.
+Internationally, KAK became a member observatory of International Real-time Magnetic Observatory Network (IN-TERMAGNET) in 1992 and MMB followed next year.
 Participation of KNY was delayed till 2002.

-12 Kakioka Magnetic Observatory in the 21th century
+12 Kakioka Magnetic Observatory in the 21st century

-The circumstance around KMO has been tough in the 21st century.
-It has been facing a continuous pressure of small budget and there have been very limited opportunities to hire people who major the geoelectromagnetism.
-However, KMO has been searching its way to fit with the time.
+Circumstances around KMO have been tough in the 21st century.
+It has been facing the continuous pressure of a small budget, and there have been very limited opportunities to hire people who major in geoelectromagnetism.
+However, KMO has been searching for a way to fit with the times.